cbisiere/tiny-prolog2/README.md

 ## What?

 This is a simple Prolog II interpreter, for Linux, macOS, and Windows.
-It compiles under Turbo Pascal 4 and Free Pascal.
+It compiles under Turbo Pascal 4 (yes, no OOP) and Free Pascal.

+Its first aim is to be used as a drop-in replacement for the Prolog II interpreter developed in the eighties within the Groupe de recherche en Intelligence Artificielle (GIA) in Marseille.

-Regarding syntax, it (almost fully) supports the following flavours of the language: Prolog II (version 1 and version 2), Prolog II+ and Prolog Edinburgh.
+Regarding syntax, it fully supports the syntax of Prolog II (version 1 and version 2), and almost fully supports the syntax of Prolog II+ (Marseille and Edinburgh).[^1]

-Regarding predefined predicates, it covers (almost) all the predicates defined in Prolog II, plus a subset of the PrologII+ (Marseille and Edinburgh) predicates.
+Regarding predefined predicates, it covers (almost) all the predicates defined in Prolog II,[^2] plus a subset of the PrologII+ (Marseille and Edinburgh) predicates.

-This whole programme started as an academic exercice, without any consideration for efficiency.
+This whole programme started as an academic exercise, without any consideration for efficiency.
 In particular, memory consumption is high.
-Nonetheless, the interpreter is able to solve the "send more money" classical exercice in a low-end computer.
+Nonetheless, the interpreter is able to solve the "send more money" classical exercise in a low-end computer.

+[^1]: Currently missing in Prolog II+ syntax: directives (e.g. `module("Interface");`), qualification of identifiers with module names (e.g. `lexicon:name`), array elements using brackets instead of parentheses (e.g. `table[10]`).

+[^2]: Missing Prolog II predicates include: `to-day`, `date`, `pointers`, `statistics?`, `unif-nb`.

 ## Why?

 2022 was [the 50th anniversary of Prolog](http://prologyear.logicprogramming.org/).
 As a modest tribute for this anniversary, I decided to dig up a Prolog interpreter I wrote almost 35 years ago, clean it a bit, add a few missing features (e.g., cut, freeze, garbage collection), and push it online.
 As this program remains a toy program, this serves no real purpose other than to celebrate this anniversary.

 Nonetheless, if you are old enough to have some old Prolog II programs stored in an old backup unit, you may use the interpreter to run them.
 Please report a bug if something does not work.

 I wrote this interpreter as a course assignment, back in 1988, when I was a student at the University of Aix-Marseille II, pursuing a MSc in Computer Science and Mathematics ("Diplôme d'Études Approfondies en Informatique et Mathématique").
 The course, entitled "Prolog II", was taught by the late [Alain Colmerauer](https://en.wikipedia.org/wiki/Alain_Colmerauer), creator of the Prolog language.
-The assignment was to create a Prolog II interpreter, without any predefined predicates, but capable of running some basic Prolog programs such as repetition, permutation, as well as the traditional "menu" or "send more money" examples.
+The assignment was to create a simple Prolog II interpreter, without any predefined predicates, but capable of running some basic Prolog programs such as repetition, permutation, as well as the traditional "menu" or "send more money" examples.

 One of the courses I also took in this MSc was Henri Méloni's course on speech recognition.
 As my Prolog II interpreter gained additional features, executing the Prolog II programs I wrote for this course is now possible.
 Ditto for a Prolog program to query a database of Nobel Prize winners.

 ## Status

+*As of August 2026:*

+Making good progress.
+However, at this point I really need to get a legacy Prolog II interpreter (yes, from the eighties) to make sure I implemented the predefined predicates correctly.
+For now I only used the manual by Van Caneghem (1982) for Prolog II v1, and the book by Giannesini et al (1985) for Prolog II v2.
+These documentations are somewhat incomplete.
+If you have a legacy Prolog II interpreter, please let me know.

 *As of August 2024:*